fracpete/data-dumper-weka-package/README.md

   * `weka.core.dump.Null` -- dummy, does nothing
   * `weka.core.dump.InMemory` -- not for GUI use, but API use, as it notifies registered listeners whenever the data changes.
+  * `weka.core.dump.SaveToDisk` -- stores the data in the specified file on disk (auto-detects file format based on extension); allows appending a timestamp to output separate files during cross-validation.

 * Integration